Is It Safe to Take Fish Oil Before Surgery & Medical Procedures?

 The efforts to analyze the hypothetical bleeding risk of omega-3s have been ongoing for years.
 In 2007, Dr. William Harris, PhD (co-inventor of the omega-3 index) reviewed 19 clinical studies involving more than 4,000 surgical patients.
 These patients took fish oil supplements at doses ranging from 1.6 to 21g of EPA/DHA per day.
 In the studies analyzed, the patients also took aspirin or heparin — two common blood-thinning drugs.

-The review concluded that the risk of problematic bleeding was virtually nonexistent, even when combined with other medications known to increase the risk of bleeding (1).
+The review concluded that the risk of problematic bleeding after taking omega-3 polyunsaturated fatty acids was virtually nonexistent, even when combined with other medications known to increase the risk of bleeding [1].

-Another review from 2008 similarly found that no published studies had reported clinically significant bleeding episodes among patients treated with antiplatelet drugs and fish oil at doses ranging from 3 to 7g every day (2).
+Another review from 2008 similarly found that no published studies had reported clinically significant bleeding episodes among patients treated with antiplatelet drugs and fish oil at daily doses ranging from 3 – 7g (2).

-More recent studies have added to the evidence.
+More recent studies have added to the evidence that fish oil supplementation doesn’t increase bleeding risk.
 One review from 2018 found it safe to consume doses of up to 10g of EPA/DHA per day in the short-term (3).
 For context, that would be the same as swallowing almost ¼ cup of Omega Cure® fish oil, or taking 33 regular fish oil capsules daily, which is significantly more omega-3 than any patient needs to take.

 Similarly, another 2017 study focused on children, also declared that fish oil therapy surrounding surgery was safe and did not increase the risk of bleeding (4).

-There’s little evidence to support the need to stop an omega-3 regimen before surgery.
-On the flip side, research suggests fish oil could have benefits for patients before and after operations.
+The takeaway: There’s little evidence to support the need to stop an omega-3 regimen before surgery.
+On the flip side, fish oil could have benefits for patients before and after operations.

-Benefits of Fish Oil Before and After Surgery
+Benefits of Fish Oil Supplements Before and After Surgery

 In the medical community today, there’s excitement that omega-3 fatty acids may actually reduce the risk of infections and complications post-surgery.
 In addition, studies indicate that omega-3s could potentially improve microbiome health, regulate constipation, ease anxiety, and reduce the need for excessive painkillers – all common concerns for surgical patients.